Care and nursing for people at home are services that are financed differently: The basic insurance of the health insurance…

-We tell you how high a fair wage for a cleaner in Switzerland is: The online platform quitt. handles the payroll of over 20,000 domestic helpers in Switzerland and therefore knows the average hourly wage employers pay their private cleaning staff.
+quitt handles the payroll of over 20’000 domestic helpers in Switzerland and therefore knows the average hourly wage employers pay their private cleaning staff.

 We state our wage recommendations for cleaning and domestic help in gross wages.
 It refers to the salary agreed between the employer and employee for their work before deduction of taxes and social security contributions.
-We at quitt. recommend a gross wage of between 28 and 33 francs per hour for domestic help.
-The average in Switzerland is 31 francs gross.
+We at quitt recommend a gross wage of between 28 and 33 francs per hour for domestic help.
+The average in Switzerland is 30.70 francs gross.

-How much do private employers pay a cleaner in Switzerland?
+How much do private employers pay their cleaner?

 Our wage recommendation is based on the wage details of domestic helpers registered with quitt.
 Our data is so reliable that it is even used by the Swiss Federal Statistical Office.